 a.
 In lieu of the engine shutdown system requirements specified in subsection (a)(6)(A) above, an engine manufacturer may elect to certify its new 2008 through 2023 model-year heavy-duty diesel engines and 2024 through 2026 model year heavy-duty diesel engines subject to the provisions specified in subsection (a)(2)(C)2 and 2024 through 2026 model year heavy-duty diesel engines subject to the provisions specified in subsection (a)(2)(C)(3) above, to an optional NOx idling emission standard of 30 grams per hour.

 b.
-Except as provided in subsection (a)(6)(C)1.a above, in lieu of the engine shutdown system requirements specified in subsection (a)(6)(A) above, an engine manufacturer may elect to certify its new 2024 and subsequent model year heavy-duty diesel engines to the following optional NOx idling emission standards.
+Except as provided in subsection (a)(6)(C)1.a above, in lieu of the engine shutdown system requirements specified in subsection (a)(6)(A) above, an engine manufacturer may elect to certify its new 2024 through 2026 model year heavy-duty diesel engines to the following optional NOx idling emission standards.
 The optional NOx idling emissions shall not exceed:

-Optional NOx Idling Emission Standards for 2024 and Subsequent Model Diesel Engines Used in Medium-Duty Vehicles from 10,001 to 14,000 GVWR and Diesel Engines Used in Heavy-Duty Vehicles Greater than 14,000 Pounds GVWR
+Optional NOx Idling Emission Standards for 2024 through 2026 Model Diesel Engines Used in Medium-Duty Vehicles from 10,001 to 14,000 GVWR and Diesel Engines Used in Heavy-Duty Vehicles Greater than 14,000 Pounds GVWR

 (grams per hour)